-This report explains the First Things First's charge to the Panel, the context and process followed to reach recommendations, and the Panel's recommendations to the First Things First Board on both the infrastructure needed for evaluation and evaluation options for First Things First's programmatic strategies.
-The Panel recommends that the First Things First Board consider this ongoing infrastructure development in conjunction with targeted strategy-specific evaluation studies as crucial in meeting its goals for systems evaluation.
+Eugene W. Thompson, Ed.D.
+Vice Chair, First Things First Board of Directors and the Panel's recommendations to the First Things First Board on infrastructure needed for evaluation as well as strategy-specific evaluation options.
+The Panel recommends that the First Things First Board consider this combination of ongoing infrastructure development in conjunction with targeted strategy-specific evaluation studies in order to meet its goals for systems evaluation.
 The Panel recommends a long-term vision that includes capacity-building, data collection and analysis, and strategy-specific research and evaluation to support ongoing program improvement.